almondheil/agent-based-herding/README.md

 # agent-based-herding
-Ray Heil's project for the 2021 Institute for Computing in Research.
+almond heil's project for the 2021 Institute for Computing in Research.
 Licensed under the GNU General Public License 3.0.